jdh4/mac_productivity/raycast/README.md

 Learn about and create a few [Quicklinks](https://manual.raycast.com/quicklinks).

 **Exercise 1**: Add the "Search Wikipedia" Quicklink.
-Then select a word in an app and run the Wikipedia Quicklink.
+Launch the Quicklink and enter a search term.

 **Exercise 2**: Create a new quicklink that opens your favorite browser to `https://www.princeton.edu` or another URL.
 Consider making a `Hotkey` so that you can get there using only the keyboard (maybe <kbd>Caps Lock</kbd> + <kbd>P</kbd>).